Optimal Bubble Riding: A Mean Field Game with Varying Entry Times: The Bubble Riding Model and First Main Results

-\begin{remark} Regarding the link between the $N$--player game described in Subsection \ref{sec:Nplayer.game} and the mean field game, it is well known that MFG equilibria in weak formulation approximate the N-player games (also in the weak formulation).
-In particular, one can almost directly adopt the proof of \cite[Theorem 4.2]{CarmonaLacker15} and conclude that the equilibrium in Theorem \ref{Theorem:ModelExistence0} gives rise to a so-called $\varepsilon$-approximate Nash equilibrium for the $N$--player game.
-The only modification being that the running cost in the present case is not continuous, but it is almost everywhere continuous so that the arguments of that proof remain valid. \end{remark} Since the mean field game considered in this paper appears not to have been studied in the literature so far (both for fixed and varying entry times) we propose to analyze it in a general framework.
-The proof of Theorem \ref{Theorem:ModelExistence0} (or rather its extension Theorem \ref{thm.bubble.random.entry}) is given in Section \ref{Section:ModelRevisit} by applying Theorem \ref{Theorem:MFGExistence}, the generalized result.
-The techniques developed below can undoubtedly apply to other examples of games where players enter the game at varying times or are subject to an \emph{unpredictable random shock}.
-To better illustrate the interplay between the equilibrium strategies and the two types of bursts, we provide some numerical observations on the fixed entry time equilibrium liquidation strategy under different settings.
+Since the MFG considered in this paper appears not to have been studied in the literature so far (both for fixed and varying entry times), we propose to analyze it in a general framework.
+The proof of Theorem \ref{Theorem:ModelExistence} is given in Section \ref{Section:ModelRevisit} by applying Theorem \ref{Theorem:MFGExistence}, the generalized result.
+The techniques developed below can undoubtedly apply to other examples of games where players enter the game at varying times or are subject to an unpredictable random shock.
+To better illustrate the interplay between the equilibrium strategies and the two types of bursts, we now provide some numerical observations on the fixed entry time equilibrium liquidation strategy under different settings.